esjaal/pinescript/README.md

 # pinescript

-My pinesript studies & strategies book contains scripts I wrote on TradingView.
+The pine sripts studies & strategies I wrote on TradingView